kyma-project/serverless/README.md

     kyma deploy -s main --component cluster-essentials --profile production --ci
     ```

-    > Note: this step is required only because the serverless-manager is in early stage and there is no manager for kyma CRDs installation
+    > **Note**: This step is required only because `serverless-manager` is in the early stage, and there is no manager for the Kyma CRDs installation.

-4. Build and push Serverless Manager image
+4. Build and push the Serverless Manager image

     ```bash
     make module-image IMG_REGISTRY=localhost:5001/unsigned/operator-images IMG=localhost:5001/serverless-manager-dev-local:0.0.1
     ```

-5. Build and push Serverless module
+5. Build and push the Serverless module

     ```bash
     make module-build IMG=k3d-kyma-registry:5001/serverless-manager-dev-local:0.0.1 MODULE_REGISTRY=localhost:5001/unsigned